-Nursery, Reception and Year 2 visit Kingswood Nursery and Infant Centre.
+Nursery through to Year Six visit Kingswood Forest School.
 As a specialist environmental and early education centre, Kingswood offers a range of planned activities available on and around the site.
 These activities equip children with the skills to recognise risks, assess them sensibly and react positively.
+Nursery complete a six week Woodlanders experience, Reception visit three times per annum to experience the different seasons and children from Year One to Year Six spend a day at the centre.

-Residential visits (planned in Year 3-Year 6) provide huge opportunities for the girls to gain new experiences and face a range of challenges that can significantly influence their personal development.
-A residential visit offers a unique variety of intensive activities which encourage children to engage with staff and friends at a greater level and build relationships.
-They also raise interpersonal skills, including leadership, team work, trust and respect; often raising self-confidence, self-esteem and resilience.
+Residential visits (planned in Year 3 -Year 6) provide enormous opportunities for the girls to gain new experiences and face a range of challenges that can significantly influence their personal development.
+A private visit offers a unique variety of intensive activities which encourage children to engage with staff and friends at a higher level and build relationships.
+They also raise interpersonal skills, including leadership, teamwork, trust and respect; often raising self-confidence, self-esteem and resilience.